OpenGeoMetadata/metadata-issues/aboutAardvark.md

-*   **<code>dct_ :</code></strong> This signifies that the field is part of the [Dublin Core Metadata Initiative (DCMI) Metadata Terms.](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) Any Dublin Core fields from the GeoBlacklight Schema 1.0 were updated to use the dct_ namespace.
+*   <strong><code>dct_ :</code></strong> This signifies that the field is part of the [Dublin Core Metadata Initiative (DCMI) Metadata Terms.](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) Any Dublin Core fields from the GeoBlacklight Schema 1.0 were updated to use the dct_ namespace.
 *   <strong><code>dcat_</code></strong> : Thati signifies that the field is from the [Data Catalog Vocabulary (DCAT) Version 2.](https://www.w3.org/TR/vocab-dcat-2/)
 *   <strong><code>pcdm_ </code></strong>: This refers to the [Portland Common Data Model](https://github.com/duraspace/pcdm/wiki), which is a framework for many digital repository systems.
 We drew from it to establish one of the item relationship fields
 *   <strong><code>gbl_</code></strong> : This stands for GeoBlacklight and is for any field that is application-specific or has no analogous term in other schemas.